Jean Childs Young: Honors and awards

 Young has received numerous awards and honors for the work she has done in advocating for the rights of children, women, and African Americans.
 In 1989, Young was awarded the NAACP Distinguished Leadership Award for her work.
 She later received the Y.W.C.A.
 Women of Achievement Award in 1993, a year before her death.
 A middle school, the Jean Childs Young Middle School in Atlanta, was named in her honor.
 Young also received a number of honorary doctorates from Chicago's Loyola University, Manchester College, and New York City College of Technology.
 Young served on the committee of the Georgia Women of Achievement, an organization that honors women who were born in or resided in Georgia for their achievements and contributions to the state.
 Young was named their honorary trustee, and was later honored by the state organization in 1983 when she was named their Georgia Democratic Woman of the Year.

 Personal life

-Jean and Andrew had four children: Andrea, Paula Jean, Lisa, and Andrew Jackson “Bo” Ill.
+Jean and Andrew had four children: Andrea, Paula Jean, Lisa, and Andrew Jackson "Bo" Ill.

 Jean Childs Young was diagnosed with liver cancer in 1991.
-She later died from the disease at the age of 61 on September 16, 1994 in Atlanta.
+She later died from the disease at the age of 61 on September 16, 1994, in Atlanta.
 A celebration of life in her honor was held at the Atlanta Civic Center, attended by thousands of friends, family and admirers.
 The many tributes to Young at the funeral included a poem read by Maya Angelou, a eulogy spoken by Coretta Scott King, and a personal note from President Bill Clinton.
-Young had written a memoir titled “What to Remember About Me” that was published postmortem on September 20, 1994.
+Young had written a memoir titled What to Remember About Me that was published posthumously on September 20, 1994.